-Finally, several studies have highlighted, based on thermo-mechanical arguments, strong evidences of a void-to-nanogratings transitioning upon progressive laser irradiation (e.g., Refs.
-[43], [44]).
+For completeness, several studies have highlighted, based on thermo-mechanical arguments, strong evidences of a void-to-nanogratings transitioning upon progressive laser irradiation (e.g., Refs.
+[47], [48]).
 Although this requires a more in-depth analysis based on the proposed approach, several aspects are anticipated herein.
-High tensile strength, generated induced by high energy deposition, would favor void formation as the pressure contribution would overcome the surface energy term (Fig.3), yielding viscous growth of the nanopores.
+High tensile strength, generated by high energy deposition, would favor voids formation as the pressure contribution would overcome the surface energy term (Fig. 3), yielding viscous growth of the nanopores.
 Additionally, the description of higher thermal gradients, associated with the fastest growth of nanobubbles in the laser track head as described in Ref.
-[44] is in agreement with our findings.
-While the topic of another study, this approach could also frame the existence domain of void-like transformations.
+[48], is in agreement with our findings.
+While the topic of another study, this approach could also frame the existence domain of voids-like transformations.